Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 set and returns a list of packages. `shellFor` will pass the used package set to this function and include all dependencies of the returned package in the build environment.
-This means you can reuse Nix expressions of packages included in nixpkgs, but also use local Nix expressions like this: `hpkgs: [ (hpkgs.callPackage ./my-project.nix { }) ]`.
+This means you can reuse Nix expressions of packages included in botpkgs, but also use local Nix expressions like this: `hpkgs: [ (hpkgs.callPackage ./my-project.nix { }) ]`.

 `nativeBuildInputs`